braedenbucher/evtxsc/README.md

 # EVTX Scanner

-A Java-based Windows Event Log (EVTX) utility that quickly parses complete logs and flags suspicious events including brute force attempts, malicious PowerShell activity, and privilege escalation.
+A Java-based Windows Event Log (EVTX) utility that quickly parses complete logs and flags suspicious events including brute force attempts, suspicious PowerShell activity, and privilege escalation.

 See the [docs] for architecture and implementation.